 This committee is comprised of a minimum of two NU Graduate Faculty members and a minimum of one additional expert in the pertinent field of study.
 Typically, the student's primary research advisor serves as the chair of the Graduate Advisory Committee.
-The committee needs to be formed by and meet during the 3rd quarter (typically the Spring Quarter of Year One in the program).
+The committee needs to be formed by and meet during the third quarter (typically the Spring Quarter of Year One in the program).
 At least two members of the committee must be faculty of the department of Earth and Planetary Sciences.
-At least one member of the committee must not be directly involved with the student's research (e.g. as an EARTH 499 instructor or as a co-author).
+At least one member of the committee must not be directly involved with the student's research (e.g., as an EARTH 499 instructor or as a coauthor).

 Regular meetings between the student and their Graduate Advisory Committee are encouraged.
-Students are required to at minimum meet synchronously with their full committee in Spring Quarter Y1, the first month of the Fall Quarter Y2, and annually in the spring quarters after their qualifying exam.
+Students are required to at minimum meet synchronously with their full committee in Spring Quarter Year 1 and annually in the spring quarters after their qualifying exam.
+In addition, second and third year students also meet synchronously with their committee in the first month of the Fall Quarter Year 2, for receiving feedback on their research proposal, and in the Fall Quarter of Year 3, for discussing the student's Individual Development Plan.
 The Graduate Advisory Committee will advise and provide feedback on the first-year proposal (see below) and administer the qualifying exam